gap-system/gap/CONTRIBUTING.md

 * Are new features documented if necessary?
 * Double check whether the changes should be included into the release notes.
   If not, label the issue / PR accordingly.

+## Contact

+GAP uses Slack, a multi user chat system, for discussions.
+Everyone can join via a web browser or a dedicated client (e.g for Android or iOS).
+Just follow the link <https://gap-system.org/slack>.

+There is also an open developer list with currently very low volume.
+You can subscribe to it at <https://lists.uni-kl.de/gap/info/gap>.

 ## Additional Resources